 Do You Have Specific Needs That Aren’t Covered by Current Plans?
 Introducing Custom Plans

-We know there are use cases where fixed plans could fall short, leaving prospective customers with a bitter taste in mouth for being close to picking us at their hosting choice.
+We know there are use cases where fixed plans could fall short, leaving prospective customers with a bitter taste in their mouths for being close to picking us as their hosting choice.

-Unsure whether you qualify for a custom plan?
+Unsure whether you qualify for a WordPress custom plan?